The truth is, you say these things because you don't know what else to say, and you want/need me to be fine.

 ©deniskomarov / Adobe Stock

 Hey you!
 You’re an awesome person.
-You’re reading this because someone you know is touched by cancer and you want to know how to avoid hackneyed phrases and suggestions which piss them off.
-As a person with cancer (Hodgkins Lymphoma) and an amateur asshole- I’m more than qualified to take you on a tour of stupid shit people say.
-Here are my suggestions on the 10 things you should NOT say to a person with cancer.
+You’re reading this because someone you know is touched by cancer and you want to know things you should not say to a person with cancer, and how to avoid those hackneyed phrases and suggestions which piss them off.
+As a person with cancer (Hodgkins Lymphoma) and an amateur asshole – I’m more than qualified to take you on a tour of stupid shit people say.
+Here are my suggestions on the 10 things you should not say to a person with cancer.